Many small business owners find themselves stuck behind a desk for hours just to keep up with payroll and HR compliance. Sound familiar?

 2. Take Google Analytics and AdWords courses.

 Don’t know where your web traffic is coming from?
 Consider joining Google’s Analytics Academy to learn how to grow your business through data collection and analysis.
 This will allow you to find out if people are accessing your website from their phones or desktops and where people are looking for you.
 For example, let’s say you run a restaurant and find out that most of your website traffic is coming from people ages 18-35.
-They’re finding you from their mobile device and are within a 5 mile radius.
+They’re finding you from their mobile device and are within a five-mile radius.
 You can assume they are searching, “places to eat near me,” as they are walking around town.

 Use this knowledge to target advertisements to those people when they search for restaurants on Google.
 You can do that by using Google AdWords.
 The Academy for Ads is where you will gain new digital skills, create new awareness and learn how you can succeed with Google Ads.
 This will allow you to create ads that appear on Google as well as have ads pop-up on other websites when your potential buyer is browsing the internet.
 Google Analytics will then help you measure your conversion rate to see what is working and what is not.
 Hello, future!